ab9rf/scripts/docs/pref-adjust.rst

 ===========

 .. dfhack-tool::
-    :summary: Set the preferences of a dwarf to an ideal.
+    :summary: Get/Set the preferences of a dwarf.
-    :tags: fort armok units
+    :tags: fort armok units preferences

 This tool replaces a dwarf's preferences with an "ideal" set which is easy to satisfy::